armakuni/carbon-guard/README.md

       - run: echo Some complicated compute task
 ```

-Alternatively if you want to simply skip if the carbon intensity is too high you can use the `continue-on-error` flag.
+Alternatively if you want to simply skip a step if the carbon intensity is too high you can use the `continue-on-error` flag.

 ```yaml,skip()
   validate-action: